Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

 In this example, a simple plant model of 1/(s+1) is employed, with the saturation block located before the plant.
 Note the saturation block produces an output signal bounded to the upper saturation value of `+Limit` and lower saturation value of `-Limit`.
 This system can be analyzed from following perspectives:

 1. Current regulation:
-    - Plant input: Voltage reference
+    - Plant input: Voltage command
     - Output: Current
     - Physical limitation: The realistic output voltage is restricted by the capability of the DC power supply